mykle1/MMM-AfterShip/README.md

 ## MMM-Parcel

 Track deliveries .
-Supports 428 couriers worldwide based on aftership.com
+Supports >700 couriers worldwide based on tracktry.com API

 ## Here's what you get

 View parcel tracking status, for display on Magic Mirror.
-Inspired by MMM-AfterShip by Mykle1.
+Originally inspired by MMM-AfterShip by Mykle1.

 ## Examples

-Example with expected deliveries on a separate line.
-Expected delivery line is only shown when an ETA is known.

 ![](pictures/1.png)